For Programmers, the Ultimate Office Perk is Avoiding the Office Entirely

 When I want to be left alone I leave the overhead lights off and only use the freestanding lamp.
 When I need to be left alone I close the office door.
 If I worked in a 3.5 sided cubicle I would probably put my woodworking skills to practice and make a gate for myself.
 Gate closed, don't bother me for social occasions.

-Or even from Mumbai (Score:2)
+Or even from Mumbai (Score:1)

 The name was changed 22 years ago...